radumg/AEC-hackathon-Dynamo-Workshop/00-DevelopmentInDynamo/00-Introduction.md

 Around January 2018, the Dynamo team released a new approach of developing in Dynamo, slightly different than creating your own nodes.

-**Extensions** and **ViewExtensions** allow the developer to *"tap"* into Dynamo itself and make use of its API to drive custom functionality, respond to events and add your own UI on top od Dynamo.
+**Extensions** and **ViewExtensions** allow the developer to *"tap"* into Dynamo itself and make use of its API to drive custom functionality, respond to events and add your own UI on top of Dynamo.

 For more info, visit the [blog post](https://dynamobim.org/extending-dynamo-a-london-workshop-on-extensions/) or watch the [recording](https://www.youtube.com/watch?v=qLGsRcIOwzc&feature=youtu.be) from the workshop held in London on February 2018.